Global Supplier Diversity Program

 - Development: Helping existing diverse suppliers to expand their offerings or improve processes to enable them to capture additional Pitney Bowes business.

 - Communication: Ensuring that stakeholders across the company understand the benefits of a diverse supplier base, and communicating the business case to senior management and the leadership of our procurement partners in HR, facilities and engineering.

 - Metrics: Developing a robust performance scorecard to clarify current conditions, future opportunities and action items for quarterly presentation to sourcing teams and senior management.

 We report quarterly diverse supplier spend and assess it against our own internal goals as well as the U.S. Small Business Administration subcontracting plan.
 Our quarterly reporting capability includes second-tier spend, which we provide to clients representing at least $1,000,000 in annual revenue.
 We use an indirect reporting model based on the percentage of revenue from each client and the percentage of spend across diverse supplier categories.
 We currently monitor spend with the following business types: Small, Minority, Women, Veteran, Service Disabled Veteran and HubZone.

 Supplier qualification and certification

-We require all suppliers to meet high standards of product and service quality, as well as specific objectives related to cost, quality and delivery.
-To be considered to do business with Pitney Bowes, diverse businesses are required to register their business on the supplier diversity portal at www.supplier-connection.net.
-Diverse businesses are also strongly encouraged to seek certification from one of the following agencies:
+We require all suppliers to meet high standards of product and service quality, as well as specific objectives related to cost, quality, and delivery.
+To be considered to do business with Pitney Bowes, diverse businesses are encouraged to register on the supplier diversity portal at https://ct.supplierone.co.
+We also encourage them to seek certification from one of the following agencies: